geori/typeahead/README.md

 ## Installing

-- Download all the files
+- Download all the files in the /lib folder

-## Usage

-TBD

 ## Example